dewcservices/CyPDP-docker-workshop/README.md

 Docker will manage the network and resolve the correct IP address of the container via the container name.

 Checkout the updated version of the Python Flask To Do Application, this one uses a database instead of a local array to store the to do list items.
+- git checkout .
+    - Ensure any changed files are reset to the upstream version.
+New files will not be affected so your new Dockerfile and compose.yaml files will remain in tact.
 - git checkout app-with-database

 Update the application container in the compose.yaml file to send in the following environment variables: